 How much cardio should I be doing in ratio to weight training to prepare for an upcoming hockey season?

 In any case, I would like to set the record straight on what “cardio” means in the hockey dictionary.
-Many people right off the word cardio as long duration, steady state aerobic work.
-Such as jogging, walking, doing medium pace laps around the ice, biking, etc. Training in this manner is not to a hockey player’s advantage at all as hockey is primarily an anaerobic sport.
+Many people right off the word “cardio” as long duration, steady state aerobic work.
+Such as jogging, walking, doing medium pace laps around the ice, biking, etc. Training only in this manner is not to a hockey player’s advantage at all as hockey is both an alactic and aerobic sport.

 When I talk cardio with my hockey athletes I don’t use the word cardio, I use the word conditioning.
 We perform short duration, extremely difficult tasks that better replicate the energy systems that you are using on the ice so that there is more crossover from the gym to the ice and you become a better hockey player.

-In the offseason, 1x per week is usually plenty, as you get closer to the season, it’s best to up this to anywhere from 1 – 3x per week depending on your conditioning levels.
+In the beginning of the offseason, 3x per week of aerobic work is usually plenty, as you get closer to the season, it’s best to drop the aerobic work down and incorporate much more alactic work and perform anywhere from 2-3x per sessions per week depending on your needs/conditioning levels.

 High carb or low carbs for hockey players?